jleahred/jle_cpp_tk/src/support/support.md

     Providing a partial solution is not a good idea.
 In case you do something similar, a message will be emmited on cerr <br>
     It will be added asynchronous signals.
 They we'll deal with this situations with no problem, but they will requiere copy on params.

+\warning
+    **What if an exception is thrown processing a signal?** <br>
+    At the moment, it is not managed.
+The exception will break the control flow not emiting the last connected signals. <br>
+    This looks logical.
+An exception is an exception.
+I'm thinking about the option on trapping the exception and rethrow a new one after finishing signaling.
+But I'm not sure it is a good idea.